Creator Business

 System 2: An invoicing system that gets you paid faster

-Many creators don’t get paid late because brands are bad - they get paid late because invoicing is inconsistent.
+Many creators don’t get paid late because brands are bad they get paid late because invoicing is inconsistent, delayed, or unclear.

 Creators who get paid fastest do three things: